rafi67/rafi67/README.md

 - 👋 Hi, I’m Rafi
-- 👀 I’m interested in full stack engineering
+- 👀 I’m interested in full-stack engineering
-- 🌱 I’m currently Locking for a job at web Development
+- 🌱 I’m currently Looking for a job in web Development
-- 💞️ I have developed some project on Asp.net core, Asp.net core web api and Angular
+- 💞️ I have developed some projects on Asp.net core, Asp.net core web API and Angular
 - 📫 How to reach me ...
 rafisiddique652@gmail.com
 - Phone: +8801767778364